 Undergraduate Programs and Requirements

 Global Studies Interdisciplinary Major, B.A.

 Language and World Trade Interdisciplinary Concentration, B.A. with a specialty in French, German, Spanish or World Languages

-Latin American Studies Interdisciplinary Concentration (B.A.)
+Latin American Studies Interdisciplinary Concentration, B.A.

 Teacher Certification: Middle School, Secondary, P-12*